ronbentley1/Collatz-Conjecture/README.md

 For this article, though, we are simply concerned with using an Arduino microcontroller to run a short program that produces the Collatz sequence for any given user provided positive integer.
 Other than plugging in a microcontroller to a pc running your IDE and opening the serial monitor that is all there is to configure.
 Any Arduino microcontroller should be suitable.

 So load up and try a few positive integers, small or large.
-I think you will be surprised how some small numbers produce long sequences and how some large numbers short one.
+I think you will be surprised how some small numbers produce long sequences and how some large numbers short ones.
 After you have tried a few you will notice something common to all sequences in how the converge to produce 1.

 # Set Up
 Set up couldn't be simpler: